 Bridging the Gap-Oregon History and FUTURE

-HISTORY: BTGO is a long time-vision of Portland Police Bureau Officer Mike Gallagher.
-Over the years, Mike would spend countless hours tracking down resources for sexually exploited victims, and at the same time, had organizations offering to help, but no way to effectively and efficiently communicate with them.
-His idea was to fill the gap by communicating victim needs, in real time, to organizations that have the resources available to help.
+HISTORY: Bridging the Gap-Oregon (BTGO) is a long time vision of Officer Mike Gallagher.
+Mike has been an officer with the Portland Police Bureau for almost 29 years, with the last 10 years in the Sex Trafficking Unit.
+Over the years, Mike would spend countless hours tracking down resources for sexually exploited victims.
+He had many organizations and service providers offering to help, but had no way to effectively and efficiently communicate with them in crisis situations— such as in the evening hours or weekend— when victims are rescued.
+His idea was to fill the gap by communicating victim needs, in real time, to organizations that have the resources to help.

 In 2014, Mike and community leaders formed Bridging the Gap and developed a private intranet website.
 Through the website, information was distributed immediately to approved users, who were part of a governmental agency, 501(c)(3) organization, or church, via a push notification system which allowed direct communication with one another to meet the need.
 In May 2015, BTG leaders were awarded the Portland Police Bureau Commendation Medal for creating the BTG website, which has provided resources for hundreds of victims.